 Common Mistakes to Avoid During Rekeying

-Using the wrong rekeying kit for your lock brand.
+- Using the wrong rekey kit for the lock brand.

-Forgetting to test the new key before reinstalling the lock.
+- Not testing the new key before reinstalling the lock/cylinder.

-Losing small components like pins or springs during the process.
+- Mixing pins or losing springs during the process.

 Where to Get Your Locks Rekeyed